What is a DNG file format?

-DNG is a file format developed by Adobe.
+DNG is a file type developed by Adobe.
 It is a publicly available archival format for storing raw image files.
 DNG stands for Digital Negative.
 Currently, Apple's iPhone DNG format offers a Pro Raw option.

 As the name implies, it is meant to be a negative file format that multiple applications and printers can use.